Is Obamacare Financially Burdensome for Businesses? – DEBATED

 Put the special subsidies and the exemption together, and the result is a law that’s pretty clearly a good deal for small businesses.”

 Gene Marks, columnist, author, and small business owner, stated the following in his Mar.
-21, 2012 article titled "Why Healthcare Reform Is Great (And Terrible) For Small Business," available at huffingtonpost.com:
+21, 2012 article titled “Why Healthcare Reform Is Great (And Terrible) For Small Business,” available at the Huffington Post website:

 Because we’re promised lower insurance rates and a state-run competitive exchange of products we may also find ourselves avoiding that annual anxiety attack when we’re told how much our rates are going up that year.
 Theoretically, health insurance, previous subject to 15-20% annual increases, should now be more under control and easier to budget.
 At least that’s what we’re told.
 And that’s another great thing for small businesses.”

-Joan McCarter, Senior Political Writer for Daily Kos, wrote the following in her Dec.
-9, 2012 article titled "What Obamacare Means for Businesses: Facts vs. Fiction," available at dailykos.com:
+Joan McCater, Senior Political Writer for Daily Kos, stated the followng in her Dec.
+9, 2012 article, “What Obamacare Means for Businesses: Facts v.
+Fiction,” available at dailykos.com: